 - Set the "THEN" action to Set shipment insurance based on order total.

-- If you’d like to automatically send orders meeting this condition to your READY TO SHIP page, check the box to Create a shipment for each order that meets the condition of this rule.
+- If you’d like to automatically send orders meeting this condition to your READY TO SHIP page, check the box next to Send Ready to Ship page.

 - Save your new rule!
 This rule will be applied to all future shipments that are synced or added into ShippingEasy.